 Of course, if their presence in BC proves to be undoable due to government restrictions on either, or both, sides of the border then individual presentations will be made online.

 Date and times:

 Thursday and Friday, February 11th and 12th, 2021

-Please note: Times are Pacific Time (PT) and you will need to adjust your login and viewing to your local time zone.
+Please note: All times shown are Pacific Time (PT) and you will need to adjust your login and viewing to your local time zone.

 Registration for the 2-day Training Symposium:

 Individual rate for 1-9 registrations – $199 USD each registration